hexundev/libvita2d/README.md

 - Multiply blend mode added along with an enum for blend modes
 - vita2d_vertex_bufferfor rendering data that does not need to be changed often
 - Set a custom matrix for rendering with vita2d_set_matrix
+- A couple of misc functions for convenience

 ## Samples